apify/apify-docs/docs/data_collection_fundamentals/data_collection_devtools.md

 ![Selecting an element from the Elements tab]({{@asset data_collection_fundamentals/images/selecting-container-element.webp}})

-This element is the parent element of all the nested (child) elements and we can find it using JavaScript and extract the data.
+This element is the parent element of all the nested (child) elements and we can find it using JavaScript and collect the data.
 Notice the `class` attribute of the element.
 This is where CSS selectors become handy, because we can use them to select an element with a specific class.

 > Websites change and the structure or the HTML or the CSS selectors can become outdated.
 We'll try our best to keep this tutorial updated, but if you find that what you see on the website does not match this guide exactly, don't worry.
 Everything will work exactly the same.
 You will only have to use whatever you see on your screen and not in the screenshots here.